Victori4/Project-Management-Software/README.md

 1. Start Git Bash in the folder on your computer where you want to download the repository.
 2. Clone the repo with the following command
 	`git clone https://git.ita.chalmers.se/courses/dit092/project-group-12.git`
 3. You will be prompted for your username and password, fill those in as requested.
+4. If we are working in a branch, use `git checkout name-of-branch` For now, we are using the workshop branch
 4. Done!
-You should now have the repository downloaded.
+You should now have the repository downloaded and the correct branch ckecked out

 ## Creating an Eclipse-project
 To create an Eclipse-project in the repository go through the following steps: